 Saskia Asser is a photography curator, author and researcher based in Amsterdam.
-She delivers advice, research, texts and exhibitions about photography and the history of photography.
-Saskia has nearly 20 years of experience as a researcher (at the Rijksmuseum Amsterdam, World Press Photo and elsewhere) and as a curator (at Huis Marseille and at the Rijksmuseum).
-She has expertise, experience and drive, and combines efficiency with attention to detail.
+In these capacities, she has more than 20 years of experience at institutions such as the Rijksmuseum, Huis Marseille Museum for Photography, and World Press Photo.
+Saskia has expertise and drive, and combines efficiency with attention to detail.

 A full resumé can be found here.

-As a descendent of Dutch photographic pioneer Eduard Isaac Asser (1809-1894), Saskia was interested in the history of photography from an early age.
+As a descendent of Dutch photography pioneer Eduard Isaac Asser (1809-1894), Saskia has long been interested in the history of photography.
 She specialised in the subject during her art history degree course at the University of Leiden, writing her MA thesis in 1996 on Nicolaas Henneman, the Dutch assistant to the inventor of photography, W.H.
 Fox Talbot.
 Much of the research for this thesis was done in England, at the Fox Talbot Museum in Lacock and the National Media Museum in Bradford.

-In 1999, Saskia became curator of the new photography museum Huis Marseille in Amsterdam, where she worked for over 12 years.
-At Huis Marseille, Saskia gained broad experience in the subtleties of the museum profession and became an all-round professional in historical and contemporary, national and international photography.
+In 1999, Saskia became curator of the new photography museum Huis Marseille in Amsterdam, where she would eventually work for 15 years.
+At Huis Marseille, she gained broad experience in the museum profession and became an all-round professional in historical and contemporary, national and international photography.

 At World Press Photo, Saskia developed her online skills.
 Together with the online team, she worked for three years on a new online environment for World Press Photo’s archive of winning images, which was launched in April 2015.